NBC's 'Powerless' Not Airing Next Two Weeks, EP Says Not Good News

 NBC did acknowledge that the show was never one that would do well live.
 The network was expecting it to pick up with the streaming audience.
 However, the numbers still haven’t been great.
 This could be due to the writing, but it could also be due to the lack of support from the network.
 Very few trailers air throughout the week to encourage people to tune in on Thursdays.

 Powerless had a very unique take to the superhero world.
 After years of serious, teen-aimed dramas on the CW and CBS, including Arrow and Supergirl, NBC opted for a comedic take.
 Originally the show was about an insurance company dealing with the damage that superheroes cause while saving the city.
 This was adapted before air to focus on the tech side of things, with a company creating gadgets for superheroes to use.
-Unfortunately, there has been more focus on the water-cooler talk and office politics than the actual gadgets, disappointing some fans.
+Unfortunately, there has been more focus on the watercooler talk and office politics than the actual gadgets, disappointing some fans.

 @PMSchumacker is it because of what's happening with the WGA ?